KarinOldbring/hang-man/README.md

 ## **Bugs**

+Within reason I have tested the game by trying to break the code and tested for errors but to my knowledge the game runs as intented today and there are no known bugs.
+I did discover some along the way as presented below:
 * When the player loses, the finas stage of hanging was not displayed but the secret word was revealed and the player asked if they want to play again.
     - Solution: Add print(stages_for_hanging(turns)) to the if-statement in the play_game function.
 * As explained in the testing section regarding the secret word, it was difficult for the player to determine how many letters the secret word contained.
     - Solution: Blanks were added before and after each underscore; " _ ".
+* The enter name was not mandatory, making it possible for the player to continue without entering name.
+    - Solution: Created a **"while True"** statement, ensuring the player enters a name.
+This too is explained in further detail in the testing section.

 ## **Deployment**